-- Remove all temporary warning signage and other traffic control devices. - Remove all temporary works and reinstate the areas to their original state, including the removal and disposal of seal and dragging windrows and debris back across the side track carriageway. - Stabilize all areas impacted by the works to prevent erosion. - Where applicable reseed with local native grasses and trees and shrubs. - Comply with the requirements of the Environmental Approvals and Clearances issued by the Department, and by DENR, Environment Heritage and the Arts Division, Environmental Assessment and Policy Section, for the project. - Reinstate permanent traffic control devices temporarily removed during the works.
+- Remove all temporary warning signage and other traffic control devices. - Remove all temporary works and reinstate the areas to their original state, including the removal and disposal of seal and dragging windrows and debris back across the side track carriageway. - Stabilize all areas impacted by the works to prevent erosion. - Where applicable reseed with local native grasses and trees and shrubs.
+Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/ RFQ. - Comply with the requirements of the Environmental Approvals and Clearances issued by the Department, and by DEPWS, Environment Heritage and the Arts Division, Environmental Assessment and Policy Section, for the project. - Reinstate permanent traffic control devices temporarily removed during the works.